- CT Scan vs. MRI

 - Implanted metal wires, rods, screws, or plates

 - IUDs intrauterine device

-- Medication patches (transdermal patch) that contain metal foil
+- Medication patches (transdermal patches) that contain metal foil

 - Metallic fragments in or near the eyes or blood vessels

 - Obesity.
 Some MRI machines have weight limits and may vary from 300 to 500 pounds, and such patients need to fit into the scanner opening.